Academically Higher Achieving

 - An enterprise club, which coordinates fundraising for special projects;

-- Developing differentiated homework, to include specific challenges for AMA pupils;
+- Developing differentiated homework, to include specific challenges for AHA pupils;

 - Further skills development for the most able readers, through training as school librarians and a book group;